 We originally set up for fun, but realised we could have fun and help our community through the power of music!
-Previous gigs have included tunes from The Beatles and Pink Floyd, but also Neil Diamond and Counting Crows, then all the way to The Ramones, Screaming Jets and Radio Birdman.
+Previous gigs have included tunes from The Beatles and Katy Perry, Neil Diamond and Abba, then all the way to The Ramones, Screaming Jets and Radio Birdman.
 Just like the members of the band, our song choices are eclectic.